Lawn Aeration Service

 Aerator tines come on all manner of shapes and sizes for differing benefits.
 We can recommend the best course of action at the time of your first lawn treatment.

-We possess a range of machines to bring poor lawns up to scratch through our renovation work, and through aerating formal lawns an annual basis alongside our Annual Lawn Care Treatment Programme.
+We possess a range of machines to bring poor lawns up to scratch through our renovation work, and through aerating formal lawns an annual basis alongside our lawn care services.

 Should the soil plugs from hollow-tine aeration be cleared up?